-The return to the office – what you as a HR professional needs to think about
+The return to the office – what you as a Manager need to think about

 With the roll out of the vaccine gathering pace, attention is now turning to the return to the office and how that will impact your business going forward.